 3.5.
 Figure 3.1 shows the levels of sand and gravel sales in Herefordshire and Worcestershire from 1973 to 2010.
 During much of this period Hereford and Worcester County Council existed as a single minerals planning authority, with the data collated for the entire area.
-However in 1998 Herefordshire and Worcestershire were split and Table 3.1 gives detail of sales in Worcestershire alone in the last 10 years (the most recent data available is for 2010).
+However in 1998 Herefordshire and Worcestershire were split.
+From 1998 to 2011 separate data is available for Herefordshire and Worcestershire, however this was combined again in 2012 due to issues of confidentiality4.
+Figure 2 gives detail of sales in Herefordshire and Worcestershire in the last 10 years (the most recent data available is for 2012).

 3.6.
 It is clear that there has been a gradual decline in sales over the last 20 years when considering both data for Herefordshire and Worcestershire combined and that for Worcestershire alone.
 This gradual decline was followed by a sharp drop in sales following the economic crisis in 2008.
-This differs from the trends across the West Midlands as a whole where sales remained fairly constant for the 10 years preceding the economic crisis in 2008 and then fell sharply, with only a small recovery in 2010 (shown in Figure 3.2).
+This differs from the trends across the West Midlands as a whole where sales remained fairly constant for the 10 years preceding the economic crisis in 2008 and then fell sharply.
+Sales have plateaued since 2008. (shown in Figure 3.3).

-4 The Waste Core Strategy for Worcestershire was adopted in November 2012.
+3 The Waste Core Strategy for Worcestershire was adopted in November 2012.
 The relevant documents are available to view on www.worcestershire.gov.uk/wcs.